 You can choose from Bed and Breakfasts and Guest houses where you stay in the hosts’ own homes, to small hotels and inns and we also offer the opportunity for you to stay in historic castles or impressive luxury country mansions too.

 As there are some areas of the Highlands and Islands where places to stay are more limited, we may sometimes need to book alternative accommodation for you.
 This only happens occasionally, and depends on your individual itinerary, however you can rest assured that we always make sure you are in carefully selected accommodation with comfortable superior rooms where you will enjoy a unique experience and warm Scottish hospitality.

 Your self-drive tour package includes:

 - A personalised tour itinerary – planned for you and only finalised once you are completely happy with it.

 - 4 or 5 star quality accommodation every night during your tour, booked by us for you.

 - Breakfast each morning.

-- Our own written guides to the areas you will be visiting with our personal recommendations and tips.
+- Our own personal recommendations and tips.